Collective Management Organisations, Copyright

 General information on copyright

-Contrary to industrial property rights, copyright arises with the creation of the work.
+Unlike industrial property rights, copyright arises upon creation of the work.
 There are no formal requirements to be met.
-A registration in an official register is neither required nor possible in order to obtain copyright protection.
+Accordingly, a registration in an official register is neither required nor possible in order to obtain copyright protection.

 Works protected by copyright are individual intellectual creations.
 The author has moral rights, such as the recognition of his authorship and protection from distortion of his work, and economic exploitation rights.